whatminjacodes/tech-tuesday-tutorials/intro-to-ar/04-face-filter/README.md

 ## 04 - Face Filter
 A project made for creating a hologram face filter using ARCore.
+Hologram takes inspiration from one of my favorite video games Horizon Zero Dawn.

 #### Topics
 - how to use Face Detection